drinkwater0502/iron_bot/README.md

 # iron_bot
-so far the program will accept queue and instalock draven for you lmao
+so far the program will accept queue, ban evelynn, and instalock amumu

 requirements: